fima7/esr/README.md

 list customized to store values with unique keys.

 ## Runing times
-_Provided for keys with fixed length._
+_Provided for keys and values of fixed length._

 ### Runtime of Hash Table
 n is a number of elements in Hashtable